-Students who are found to be in violation of the law will be subject to disciplinary action for violating the Student Code of Conduct.
+Students who violate the law will be subject to disciplinary action for violating the Student Code of Conduct.
 If students are not cooperative the Minneapolis Police Department may be called to assist, and the student may be subject to citation or arrest.

-Employees who are found to be in violation of the law while on campus will be subject to disciplinary action.
+Employees who violate the law while on campus will be subject to disciplinary action.
 If employees are not cooperative the Minneapolis Police Department may be called to assist, and the employee may be subject to citation or arrest.

-Non-students/non-employees who are found to be in violation of the law while on campus may be asked to leave campus may be prohibited from returning for one year, if uncooperative the Minneapolis Police Department may be called to assist, and the individual may be subject to citation or arrest.
+Non-students/non-employees who violate the law while on campus may be asked to leave campus and may be prohibited from returning for one year.
+If uncooperative the Minneapolis Police Department may be called to assist, and the individual may be subject to citation or arrest.